ContextMapper/contextmapper.github.io/_docs/tutorials/event-sourcing-and-cqrs-modeling.md

  * [Developing Transactional Microservices Using Aggregates, Event Sourcing and CQRS](https://www.infoq.com/articles/microservices-aggregates-events-cqrs-part-1-richardson/) by Chris Richardson
  * [Designing Event Sourced Microservices](https://www.infoq.com/news/2017/11/event-sourcing-microservices/) by Jan Stenberg

-## Modeling in Context Mapper
+## Tutorial

+### Context and Objectives
-This page highlights the [Context Mapper DSL (CML)](/docs/language-reference/) concepts that support modeling event-sourced systems and CQRS.
+This tutorial highlights the [Context Mapper DSL (CML)](/docs/language-reference/) concepts that support a) modeling event-sourced systems and b) CQRS.

 Within CML Bounded Contexts and Aggregates, we integrated the [Sculptor DSL for tactic DDD](http://sculptorgenerator.org/) that allows domain-driven designers to specify the domain model of Bounded Contexts.
+This tutorial features this DSL.

 ### Events
 As explained in the [Sculptor documentation](http://sculptorgenerator.org/documentation/event-driven-tutorial), the syntax of Sculptor supports modeling events.